Cocaine177/ProdigyInfotech/README.md

 - Thanks to Prodigy Infotech for the opportunity to work on this project.
 - Gratitude to the open-source community for providing the tools and libraries that made this project possible.

----

-This template should cover all the essential details, including installation, usage, and contribution guidelines, making it easy for others to understand and contribute to your project.